Anonymous Functions

 First, use loops to create a dictionary that maps each file extension to its corresponding file type, based on the input tuples.
 For example, the resulting dictionary might be:

 Next, return a lambda function that accepts a string (a file extension) and returns the corresponding file type.
 If the extension is not found in the dictionary, the lambda function should return "Unknown".
-I used the .get dictionary method to handle this.
+I used the .getarrow-up-right dictionary method to handle this.

 Solution